Lost-Outpost/Telsera/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-### Pagefile in prevention of memory crashes
+### Pagefile in the prevention of memory crashes

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
+Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail to allocate more.
 To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.

-## Steam Deck

-This modlist can be played on Steam Deck and special care has been taken to make sure performance is acceptable there.
-You can view the steam deck install instructions [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Skyrim-Redoran) after you finish the normal install.

 # Updating

 If this Modlist receives an update, please check the [changelog](CHANGELOG.md) before doing anything.
-Always backup your saves or start a new game after updating.
+Always back up your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your saves will be kept, but please check each update changelog to see if the update is save compatible.
+Your saves will be kept, but please check each update changelog to see if the update is save-compatible.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.